Creamy Spinach and Cheese Green Chile Enchiladas

 Creamy Spinach and Cheese Green Chile Enchiladas Recipe on twopeasandtheirpod.com We love these vegetarian enchiladas!
 They freeze well too!

 The enchiladas are loaded with cheese!
 I add in spinach too make them somewhat healthy:) I mix the spinach mixture with sour cream or Greek yogurt to make the enchiladas extra creamy.
-The enchiladas also have Old El Paso Green Chiles and Green Chile Enchilada Sauce!
+The enchiladas also have green chiles and green chile enchilada sauce.
 I top the enchiladas with avocado and cilantro so these enchiladas are green all around and that makes me happy because we all know I LOVE green!

 Creamy Spinach and Cheese Green Chile Enchiladas Recipe on twopeasandtheirpod.com Great for dinner recipe and they freeze well too!